-The benefit is equal to 75% of the insured's daily wage.
-The employer pays the wage for the day the accident occurred; thereafter, the Social Security Corporation pays the daily benefit.
-Payment continues until the insured resumes work, is assessed as permanently disabled, or dies.
+The benefit is equal to 75% of the insured's daily earnings.
+The employer pays the earnings for the day the accident occurred; thereafter, the Social Security Corporation pays the daily benefit.
+Payment continues until the insured resumes work, is assessed with a permanent disability, or dies.